 Sinking lines are much more effective for streamers than floating lines.
 Don't bring just any old sink tip line.
 A Teeny '250 T-Series/Sinking line or a Rio 24-foot 300-grain Density Compensated line (these lines can be fished on anything from an 8 to 10 weight rod - although a 9 weight is just right) are our top choices.
 If you like, bring a floating line for poppers and sliders but be aware that big fish are more readily caught on sinking lines.
 A line with a drastic weight-forward taper (like Scientific Anglers' 'Mastery Saltwater Tarpon') matched to your rod weight will help handle wind-resistant poppers.

 Leaders: Peacocks are not the least bit leader shy.
-If you are not pursuing line class records, most fly anglers use a straight shot (approximately 8 feet) of 40-pound (or stronger — but not over 60 — they’ll break your fly line) monofilament leader material.
+If you are not pursuing line class records, most fly anglers use a straight shot (approximately 6 — 8 feet) of 40-pound (or stronger — but not over 60 — they’ll break your fly line) monofilament leader material.
 Anything lighter can be snapped off like sewing thread if that fifteen 'pounder' runs you into a tree or rock pile.
 You will go through a lot of leader material, because of the peacock's extremely abrasive teeth.
 We recommend buying a spool of soft monofilament leader material.
 We like Jinkai 50 lb. soft monofilament.
-If you're trying for an IGFA record, you'll have to follow their leader specifications.
+If you're trying for an IGFA record, you'll have to follow their leader specifications, of course.

 A Suggestion - Fly fishing for peacocks is extremely productive, but can be tiring if you're not used to blind casting (and then rapidly stripping) a heavy-weight fly rod all day long.
-If you don't think you have this type of endurance, we strongly recommend that you be prepared to use casting or spinning tackle to give yourself a break.
+If you don't think you have this type of endurance, we strongly recommend that you be prepared to switch off and use casting or spinning tackle to give yourself a break between fly fishing sessions.